CooperativeActivities/crac-core/README.md

 API for changing task-states has changed -> see "Task-Section"
 Endpoints for the uploading of picture for users added -> see "User-Section"
-Endpoint for uploading of attachments for tasks added -> see "Task-Section"
+Endpoint for uploading of attachments for tasks and endpoint for copiing an archived task added -> see "Task-Section"